-“New Mexico Cocktails & Culture is a way to discover Santa Fe’s culinary treasures as well as rich music, art and cultural heritage.
-The venues where the cocktail events took place were most varied and interesting, best of all was the opportunity to become acquainted with the talented and enthusiastic bar community there.
+“New Mexico’s Cocktails & Culture is a way to discover culinary treasures as well as rich music, art and cultural heritage.
+Best of all was the opportunity to become acquainted with the talented and enthusiastic bar community there.
 We look forward to returning!” ~Jill and Dale DeGroff

 “What can I say about the first Santa Fe Cocktail Festival other than AMAZING!
-Natalie Bovis and the community of Santa Fe produced a fantastic Festival that celebrated the art of the Mixologist, creative cocktails and world class hospitality…I can’t wait to see what they have in store for us this year!” ~Tony Abou Ganim
+Natalie Bovis produced a fantastic Festival that celebrated the art of the Mixologist, creative cocktails and world class hospitality…I can’t wait to see what is in store for us this year!” ~Tony Abou Ganim

-Cocktails & Culture is Santa Fe’s Most Spirited Festival featuring interactive Spirited Seminars & tastings by globally recognized experts, cocktail parties, Celebrity Chef & Shaker Challenge, people who love to eat and drink well, and new business opportunity for those in the beverage industry.
+Cocktails & Culture is New Mexico’s Most Spirited Festival featuring interactive Spirited Seminars & tastings by globally recognized experts, cocktail parties, Chef & Shaker Challenge, people who love to eat and drink , and new business opportunity for those in the beverage industry.

 Why is this important?
 The famous quote, “Show me what you eat, and I’ll tell you who you are” can also be applied to imbibing.
 A restaurant’s wine and beer selections are often chosen with great reflection but spirits and cocktails have often been after-thoughts.
 Throwing any spirit and sweet mixer into a glass was considered “enough.”
 However, for any self-respecting culinary community, this is no longer the case.
 Similar to a trained chef and carefully-crafted menu, a distinguished beverage program means selecting fine products, and training a passionate staff in classic recipes and proper technique.
 The bar is the most profitable part of a restaurant – it should also be the most dazzling.
 With New Mexico’s reputation as a culinary destination, it’s time to “raise the bar.”